-Easy and moist, this Simply Perfect Easy Pumpkin Bread is the recipe for pumpkin bread I've been using for years!
+This classic pumpkin bread is easy, moist and delicious.
+It is the recipe for pumpkin bread I've been using for years!
+Makes 2 large loaves and freezes beautifully!

 When it comes to pumpkin bread, this is the recipe I've been using for many, many years.
 I believe it's roots are from the back of a can of Libby's pumpkin, but it's never failed me and delivers a perfect pumpkin bread every time!